 If rental income surpasses these allocated deductions, you report the rent and deductions to determine the rental income to add to your overall income.
 If expenses exceed income, you might be eligible to claim a rental loss, depending on your personal usage of the property.

-Here's the criteria: if personal usage exceeds the greater of 14 days or 10% of rental days, you're considered to be using it "too much," and you can't claim a loss.
+The criteria - if personal usage exceeds the greater of 14 days or 10% of rental days, you're considered to be using it "too much," and you can't claim a loss.
 However, you can still utilize your deductions to offset rental income, but not to generate a loss beyond that.
 Unused deductions are carried forward for potential use in subsequent years.

 If you're restricted to using deductions up to the amount of rental income, you must apply the deductions allocated to the rental portion in the following order:

-1. Interest and taxes,
+Interest and taxes

 If you meet the personal use test, you must still apportion expenses between personal and rental segments.
 In this scenario, if rental deductions exceed rental income, you can claim a loss.
 (However, this loss is considered passive and may be subject to limitations under passive loss rules.)

-Strategize for Optimal Results
+Strategize for optimal results.

-Contact Us:
+Contact Us

 As evident, the rules are intricate.
 Feel free to reach out if you have queries or would like to strategize to maximize deductions by scheduling a meeting with your VAAS Tax Consultant.
 We look forward to working with you.